Damp Proofing Traditional And Historic Buildings.

 These problems along with defective roofing, joinery, rainwater goods,

 chimneys, pointing etc., can cause excessive damp in old properties.

-To compound this problem houses were often externally decorated with non-breathable paint or rendered with hard dense cement rich finishes.
-These applications reduce evaporation significantly from the outside surface which then cause damp to rise further up within the wall with the resultant internal damp staining.
+To compound, this problem houses were often externally decorated with non-breathable paint or rendered with hard dense cement rich finishes.
+These applications reduce evaporation significantly from the outside surface which then causes damp to rise further up within the wall with the resultant internal damp staining.

 Due to a lack of knowledge and understanding of older buildings, traditional materials and the way they work together, these damp problems have not been addressed correctly.

 People buying houses do, for the most part, expect them to be weatherproof with a dry interior.

 Conservation of houses means that they have to be owned and lived in to be cared for.
 They have to be fit for this purpose.

 How to conserve these properties and make them fit for purpose is driven by two opposed camps.

 Some conservationists want the very least intervention into the property so that the historic fabric and features of the property can be preserved for future generations, which is laudable.
 However, many firmly believe that when a property is damp the application of lime plasters and lime wash can reverse the problem, by allowing the walls to ”breathe”, even when the way the whole building functions (i.e. modern heating and ventilation) has changed since it’s original construction.